How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 What Makes a Cybersecurity Workforce ECC-2 Ready

-To comply with ECC-2 and SAMA cybersecurity mandates, organizations must develop or acquire a workforce with the right combination of technical depth, regulatory literacy, and operational maturity.
+To comply with ECC-2 and SAMA cybersecurity mandates, organisations must develop or acquire a workforce with the right combination of technical depth, regulatory literacy, and operational maturity.
 Simply having cybersecurity personnel on staff is not enough—these individuals must possess proven capabilities aligned with both national and international standards.

 Technical Expertise Across Critical Domains

-- Professionals must demonstrate hands-on expertise in areas such as:
+Professionals must demonstrate hands-on expertise in areas such as:

 - Cloud security and configuration management